Ajmicco18/Thessaloniki-History-Website/README.md

 Being a Computer Science major and having an interest in web development, I chose to develop a website myself.
 To accomplish this, I used React with Vite along with components from Material UI's component library to design and develop this website illustrating the history behind The Great Thessaloniki of Fire of 1917.

+I then used GitHub Pages as a free, but quick and convient way to host the website so I could turn in the URL to my instructor since he did not have the computer science background to locally run the code himself.